 (b) Power Park Modules belonging to GB Generators In Operation Before 1 January 2006

 The Company will permit Power Park Modules which were in operation before 1 January 2006 and owned and/or operated by GB Generators to operate in Limited Frequency Sensitive Mode at all times.
-For the avoidance of doubt Power Park Modules owned and/or operated by GB Generators in England and Wales with a Completion Date on or after 1 January 2006 and Power Park Modules owned and/or operated by GB Generators in operation in Scotland after 1 January 2006 with a completion date after 1 July 2004 and in a Power Station with a Registered Capacity of 50MW or more will be required to operate in both Limited Frequency Sensitive Mode and Frequency Sensitive Mode of operation depending on System conditions.
-For the avoidance of doubt these requirements do not apply to EU Generators.
+For the avoidance of doubt, Power Park Modules owned and/or operated by GB Generators in England and Wales with a Completion Date on or after 1 January 2006 and Power Park Modules owned and/or operated by GB Generators in operation in Scotland after 1 January 2006 with a completion date after 1 July 2004 and in a Power Station with a Registered Capacity of 50MW or more, will be required to operate in both Limited Frequency Sensitive Mode and Frequency Sensitive Mode of operation depending on System conditions.
+For the avoidance of doubt, these requirements do not apply to EU Generators.

 BC3.5.4 Frequency Sensitive Mode